peeterjoot/floatexplorer/README.md

 # CUDA dependencies

 Support for GPU types (e5m2, e4m3, fp16, bf16) has been implemented.
-For string <> float conversions for these types, CUDA support is required (rudimentary auto-detection in the makefile.)
+For string <> float conversions for these types, CUDA support is used if available (rudimentary auto-detection in the makefile.)
 If using Fedora, note that Fedora 42 (latest) is not currently supported by the cuda toolkit.

 The fedora41 installation sequence was something like: